asadm/chota/README.md

 # Chota

-Chota is a developer that lives in GitHub action.
-You can assign it trivial coding tasks using Github Issues and it sends a PR with the solution.
-It is a young helper based on GPT-4 and GitHub Actions.
+Chota is a developer that lives in your GitHub repo.
+You can assign it trivial coding tasks using Github Issues and it sends Pull Request with the solution.
+It is a young helper based on GPT-4 and GitHub Actions that can read your existing codebase, search the internet for research and question itself to avoid mistakes.

 ### What's so special about it?